Jawaharlal Institute of Postgraduate Medical Education and Research: Other courses

 Four years professional course.
 Admissions are based on entrance exams.

 BSc (Medical Lab Technology) and BSc (Allied Medical Sciences - Cardiac Lab, Anesthesia, OT, Dialysis and Neuro-Technology courses) 3 year.
 Admissions are based on entrance exams.

 MSc (Medical Biochemistry and Medical Physiology).
 Admissions are based on entrance exams.

 Rankings

-JIPMER is ranked second among medical universities in India in 2023 by The Week and was ranked third among government medical colleges in India in 2022 by Outlook India and > In the National Institutional Ranking Framework (NIRF) 2025, JIPMER was ranked 4th among medical colleges in India.
+JIPMER is ranked second among medical universities in India in 2023 by The Week and was ranked third among government medical colleges in India in 2022 by Outlook India.
+In the National Institutional Ranking Framework (NIRF) 2025, JIPMER was ranked 4th among medical colleges in India.

 Ongoing developments

 JIPMER has started the work of its second super-specialty block (SSB-II), JIPMER International School of Public-health.
 The institute is partnering with other institutions, including Harvard School of Public Health, to exchange faculty, educational tools, research and data on public health.
 JIPMER's partnership with the Harvard School of Public Health is part of the larger MoU between the American Medical School and Indian Ministry of Health and Family Welfare.
 JIPMER has also started the works of offsite hospital in Karaikal.